Even browsing the internet can be made faster and easier if you know the right shortcuts!

 You can move quickly between the fields of a web page: If you are filling out an online form, e-mail, or other text field you can quickly move between the fields by pressing the Tab key or Shift + Tab to move back a field.
 For example, if you are filling out your name and the next field is your e-mail address you can press the Tab key to switch to the e-mail field.

-Pro Tip: This tip also applies to the buttons, if you press tab (assuming the button and page have been created correctly) the button should be selected and will allow you to press the space bar or enter key to push the button.
+Pro Tip: This tip also applies to the buttons, if you press tab (assuming the button and page have been created correctly) the button should be selected and will allow you to press the space bar or enter key to push the button instead of having to find it with the mouse manually.

 Pro Tip: If you have a drop-down box that lists countries or states, you can click that box and then press the first letter of the state or country you are looking for.
 For example, in a drop-down box of States in Australia you could press ‘v’ on the keyboard to quickly scroll to Victoria